By Navin Anand, CNLU

-- promoting the development, at the national level, of an holistic approach towards the protection of TK, including the resolution of underlying issues such as land rights and the need to respect and maintain the lifestyles of local and indigenous communities;
+1. promoting the development, at the national level, of a holistic approach towards the protection of TK, including the resolution of underlying issues such as land rights and the need to respect and maintain the lifestyles of local and indigenous communities;

-- ensuring a broad and effective participation of representatives from local and indigenous communities in the definition and implementation of any system for the protection of TK.
+5. ensuring broad and effective participation of representatives from local and indigenous communities in the definition and implementation of any system for the protection of TK.

 [i]DutfieldGraham, “Rights, Resources and Responses”, Cultural and Spiritual Values of Biodiversity, UNEP, 1999 pp 1-3.